-Featuring cluttered dial and an oversized body, the Victorinox Swiss Army AirBoss Mach 6 Power Gauge doesn't look like a very practical choice.
-However, the way it is designed and the way its mechanical movement is finished makes it a very nice fashion accessory for those who always dreamed about accomplishing a tour of duty on a real aircraft carrier.
+Featuring a cluttered dial and an oversized body, the Victorinox Swiss Army AirBoss Mach 6 Power Gauge doesn’t look like a practical choice.
+However, the exaggerated busyness of the exterior and the nice finish of its mechanical movement makes this “aviator” a nice fashion accessory for those who always dreamed about accomplishing a tour of duty on a real aircraft carrier.

 The Italian-based fashion and jewelry brand Bvlgari keeps adding new exclusive models to its elegant Diagono collection.
-Trying to keep their accessories as upscale as practically possible, the brand issues this new Bvlgari Diagono Retrograde Moonphase (ref.
-DGP42BGLDMP) in almost prohibitively priced massive rose gold case that is powered by their own automatic movement.
-Coming as a -relatively- limited edition model and featuring their traditional exaggerated design, it will possibly sell off quite fast thanks to its brief, but dramatic cameo on Robert Downey Jr's wrist at the latest Iron Man blockbuster.
+Trying to keep their accessories as upscale as practically possible, the brand issues this Diagono Retrograde Moonphase (ref.
+DGP42BGLDMP) in an almost prohibitively priced massive rose gold case that features their own self-winding movement.
+Coming as a -relatively- limited-edition model and featuring their traditional exaggerated design, it will possibly sell off fast thanks to its brief, but dramatic cameo on Robert Downey Jr’s wrist at the latest Iron Man blockbuster.

-Maybe not as classy and well-advertised as the major Swiss watch manufactures, the relatively young brand is nevertheless capable of producing a sort of wrist watches characterized by their stark and well-balanced design.
-Their new Bertolucci Serena Garbo Chronograph (ref.
-3188.8.131.52D), for example, features a surprisingly reach design language with lots of well-chosen details that together form a very solid-looking quartz timekeeper: a rare thing in a niche dominated by watches featuring crude (sometimes, deliberately so) approach to design.
+Maybe not as classy and well-advertised as the major Swiss-based manufactures, the relatively young Bertolucci brand is nevertheless capable of producing a sort of wristwatches characterized by their stark and well-balanced design.
+Their new Serena Garbo Chronograph (ref.
+3188.8.131.52D), for example, features a surprisingly rich design language with lots of well-chosen details that together form a solid quartz timekeeper: a rare thing in a niche dominated by watches featuring crude (sometimes, deliberately so) approach to design.

 The German watch maker Ickler GmbH (which is better known for its more expensive Limes brand) has introduced a pair of new members to its Archimede Black Pilot series.
 Offering the same deliberately anonymous design as dozens of other affordable wristwatches out there that are styled after the iconic B-Uhr timekeepers immortalized by the German Luftwaffe (compare them, for example, to Steinhart Nav B-Uhr collection and it would be hard to tell the difference,) this watch attempts to win your attention combining three main factors: great Swiss Made self-winding caliber, unrivaled customization ability, and, of course, the matte-black coating that makes the watch as stealthy as a night bomber and as durable as a gun.

-Thirty years ago Audemars Piguet revealed world's first ultra-thin self-winding perpetual calendar watch.
+Thirty years ago, Audemars Piguet revealed world’s first ultra-thin self-winding perpetual calendar.
 This year, the Manufacture presented its special anniversary edition Jules Audemars 30th Anniversary Perpetual Calendar (Ref.
 26000PT.OO.D028CR.01).

 The Swiss watchmaker Chopard has extended its last year’s Happy Sport Mark II collection with new All Black model, which is now available in two versions: one with a fixed bezel set with almost four dozens of beautifully cut diamonds, and the other featuring a sportier design with a rather standard unidirectional rotating bezel with a diving time scale.
 Both feature matte black PVD finish that makes a perfect background for the moving diamonds on their dials.